 Trailblazer and Shipper shall enter into such additional agreements as may be necessary in furtherance of this Precedent Agreement.

+11. Termination

-Trailblazer will communicate awards of Capacity under t by25 Further, if Trailblazer has not placed into service the expansion facilities contemplated hereunder on or before December 31,2003 then either Trailblazer or shipper may terminate this Precedent Agreement or any related transportation agreement(s) upon 30 day written notice to the other party.
+Shipper’s offer, as evidenced by the execution of this Precedent Agreement, shall be deemed withdrawn and of no further effect if Shipper is not awarded capacity in the Open Season described in Section 1 above.
+Trailblazer will communicate awards of Capacity under the Open Season by August 25, 2000.
+Once the contemplated firm transportation agreement(s) are fully executed this Precedent Agreement shall terminate, with the exception of Shipper’s obligations under Section 5, (b) and (c), which shall be continuing in nature.
+Further, if Trailblazer has not placed into service the expansion facilities contemplated hereunder on or before December 31,2003 then either Trailblazer or shipper may terminate this Precedent Agreement or any related transportation agreement(s) upon 30 day written notice to the other party.

 Trailblazer Pipeline company